-- Holds more than 50 per cent of the shares in the absentee corporation,
+- holds more than 50% of the shares in the absentee corporation

-- Can control the composition of the board of the corporation, or
+- can control the composition of the board of the corporation

-- Can cast more than 50 per cent of the maximum number of votes at the corporation’s general meeting
+- can cast more than 50% of the maximum number of votes at the corporation’s general meeting.

 The absentee person with a controlling interest can be an absentee corporation, a trustee of an absentee trust or an absentee individual.